maiziezhoulab/Maiziezhoulab.github.io/_pages/LabNews.md

 author_profile: true
 ---

-## Paper Acceptances

-- **Jul.
-31, 2024**
-  Congrats to **Can** and **Yichen (Henry)**!
-Their paper, *“VolcanoSV enables accurate and robust structural variant calling in diploid genomes from single-molecule long read sequencing”*, has just been accepted for publication in **Nature Communications**.

-- **Jul.
-30, 2024**
-  Congrats to **Yunfei** and all coauthors!
-Our paper, *“Benchmarking clustering, alignment, and integration methods for spatial transcriptomics”*, has just been accepted for publication in **Genome Biology**.

-- **Mar.
-12, 2024**
-  Congrats to **Weiman** & **Can**!
-Our paper, *“CNVeil enables accurate and robust tumor subclone identification and copy number estimation from single cell sequencing data”*, has been accepted for presentation at **RECOMB-Seq** at MIT, April 27-28, 2024.

-- **Mar.
-12, 2024**
-  Congrats to **Yunfei Hu**!
-Our paper, *“MaskGraphene: Advancing joint embedding, clustering, and batch correction for spatial transcriptomics using graph-based self-supervised learning”*, has been accepted for presentation at **RECOMB-Seq** at MIT, April 27-28, 2024.

-- **Mar.
-4, 2024**
-  Congrats to **Weiman** and **Can**!
-Their paper, *“CNVeil enables accurate and robust tumor subclone identification and copy number estimation from single cell sequencing data”*, has been accepted by **RECOMB** for a poster presentation.

-- **Mar.
-4, 2024**
-  Congrats to **Yichen (Henry)** and **Can**!
-Their paper, *“Tradeoffs in alignment and assembly-based methods for structural variant detection with long-read sequencing data”*, has just been accepted for publication in **Nature Communications**.

-- **Apr.
-27, 2023**
-  Our paper, *“ADEPT: autoencoder with differentially expressed genes and imputation for a robust spatial transcriptomics clustering”*, has just been accepted to the journal **iScience**.

-- **Nov.
-29, 2023**
-  Our Research Topic *“Towards a More Complete and Accurate Personal Genome Sequence: Methods and Use Cases”* in **Frontiers in Genetics** is accepted and online!
-We welcome all forms of submissions, including Original Research Articles, Review Articles, Method Articles, and more.

-- **Mar.
-1, 2023**
-  Congrats to **Yunfei Hu** and Yuying Zhao (from Prof. Derr’s lab)!
-Their paper, *“ADEPT: autoencoder with differentially expressed genes and imputation for a robust spatial transcriptomics clustering”* has been selected as a proceedings track paper for **RECOMB-Seq** 2023 and is also being considered for publication in iScience. https://recomb-seq.github.io/program/

----

 ## Awards and Achievements
 - **Mar.
 12, 2025**
   Congratulations to **Yuqi Lei** for receiving the **2025 Graduate School Travel Grant**.